Australian court upholds laws against foreign interference

 Australian Federal Police said its investigation was continuing.

-Zhang’s lawyers could not be immediately contacted for comment.
+Zhang’s lawyers did not immediately respond to a request for comment.